 This scheme is not the default in AM 6.5, but it is highly recommended that you use it once all AM instances are upgraded to AM 6.5.
-See Installation Guide › OAuth 2.0 CTS Storage Scheme for further information.
+See OAuth 2.0 CTS storage scheme for further information.

-Prior to AM 6.5, there is no choice of scheme and each OAuth2 token is mapped to an individual CTS entry.
+There is no choice of scheme in AM 6 and each OAuth2 token is mapped to an individual CTS entry.